shnbwmn/awesome-portable/README.md

 * Saves main settings to program directory (not user directory or AppData)
 * Doesn't require third-party dependencies (with some exceptions, like .NET or Visual C++)
 * *Stealth:* leaves no traces in the registry or filesystem (no leftovers)
-* The first three are fundamental; stealth is optional, though ideal
+* The first four are fundamental; stealth is optional, though ideal

 **_Note on icons:_**
 * **[PortableApps](http://portableapps.com/)** :handbag: icon indicates the program is packaged in [PAF format](http://portableapps.com/development/portableapps.com_format), perhaps in addition to native portability.